- UCAS course code

 Poster presentation session: 2 hours (week 11 – at the time of the 2-hour lecture)

 Group coursework project equivalent to 4000 words assessed through poster presentation and project report (50%).
+With an option of peer assessment to be made available to students.

 2-hour Examination (50%)